Midnight Madness (1980 film)

-Midnight Madness is a 1980 American comedy film produced by Walt Disney Productions and starring David Naughton, Stephen Furst, Eddie Deezen and Maggie Roswell.
+Midnight Madness is a 1980 American comedy film produced by Walt Disney Productions and starring David Naughton in his film debut, Debra Clinger, Eddie Deezen, Brad Dilkin, Maggie Roswell and Stephen Furst.

 The city of Los Angeles is the game board as five teams of college students attempt to win "The Great All-Nighter", a dusk-to-dawn competition dreamed up by an eccentric graduate student.
-David Naughton and Stephen Furst are paired with a grab-bag group of fellow students including Michael J. Fox in his first film appearance.
-The film was directed and written by Michael Nankin and David Wechter.
+Adam (David Naughton) and Harold (Stephen Furst) are paired with a grab-bag group of fellow students including Scott (Michael J. Fox, in his first film appearance).
+The film was directed and written by Michael Nankin and David Wechter, based on real life events as reported in the Los Angeles Times.

 Plot

-Graduate student Leon (Alan Solomon) summons five college students to his apartment and challenges them to participate in his latest game creation: The Great All-Nighter.
+Graduate student Leon (Alan Solomon) summons five college students to his apartment and challenges them to participate in his latest game creation, The Great All-Nighter.
 He tells them about his game and instructs them to form teams.
-At first, the leaders refuse to play.
-However, rivalries between them lead all five to change their minds by the game's start time – a scenario Leon has already predicted based on his extensive planning.
+At first, the leaders refuse to play, but rivalries between them lead all five to change their minds by the game's start time – a scenario Leon has already predicted based on his extensive planning.

-Leon, as "game master", keeps track of the teams' locations with a giant map, and various radio equipment.
+Leon, as game master, keeps track of the teams' locations with a giant map, and various radio equipment.
 The teams are supposed to call and check in at each clue (though many of the teams end up skipping at least one location).

 The adventures of the other three teams are subplots, as well as the situation at Leon's apartment ("Game Control").
 Here, along with his female assistants Candy and Sunshine (Debi Richter and Kirsten Baker), Leon monitors the progress of the game.
 Already unpopular with his landlady, Mrs. Grimhaus (Irene Tedrow), for the amount of noise he makes, Leon faces eviction if any of the other tenants complain.
 Several of them do show up to complain, but as Leon explains the mechanics of the game to them, they become fascinated with it and help run it, much to the annoyance of Grimhaus.

 The game culminates in a race-to-the-finish at the Westin Bonaventure Hotel where the yellow team ultimately prevails and wins the game.
 A huge party consisting of all contestants and game control follows.